michaelgsy-pm25-glitch/C-assignment/README.md

 3. **File Persistence** — all data (customers, stylists, services, bookings, invoices, ID counters) is saved to text files on exit and automatically loaded on next startup.
 Use menu option 5 to save at any time.

-## Design Notes (useful for your report / viva)

-- **Soft deletes**: "deleting" a customer, stylist, or service just flips an `isActive` flag rather than erasing the row.
-Past bookings/invoices still reference that ID, so this keeps history intact instead of corrupting it — worth mentioning if you're asked why.
-- **Cross-module data sharing**: Booking validates customers/stylists/ services by calling into Modules 1 & 2's lookup functions; Billing pulls prices from Module 2, booking data from Module 3, and updates loyalty points in Module 1 when a payment is recorded.
-This is the "correct interaction & data sharing between modules" the spec asks for.
-- **Sample starter data** (2 customers, 3 stylists, 5 services) preloads on
-  launch so you can demo Booking/Billing immediately without manual setup.
-- **File persistence is now implemented** — all data is saved to pipe-delimited text files (`data_*.txt`).
-Data loads automatically on startup and saves on exit.
-Menu option 5 also triggers a manual save.
-- **Currency/tax**: RM currency, 6% SST, matching Malaysian context.

-## For the Presentation

-Your rubric has each of you individually defending your own module in a live Q&A, and marks are reduced if you can't explain your own code — so before Week 12, actually read through your file end to end (everything is commented fairly heavily to make that easier) and try changing something small and re-running it, so you're not seeing it for the first time on stage.